hacks-guide/Guide_Wii/docs/faq.md

 ::: danger

-SD cards larger than 2TB currently do not exist, any listings for a higher capacity are scams.
+Listings for SD cards larger than 2TB are almost certainly scams, and would not work on a Wii anyway as it is not compatible with the SDUC standard.

 :::

-When buying SD cards, it is generally recommended that you stick to well-known brands, especially with more expensive and larger capacity ones.
-You can buy a generic 2GB SD card and it will most likely work fine.
-However, the same cannot be said for something like a 512GB SD card.
+When buying SD cards, it is generally recommended that you stick to well-known brands, especially with higher capacity cards.
+You can buy a generic 2GB SD card and it will most likely work as intended, but the same cannot be said for something like a 512GB SD card.
 General current pricing for SD cards is around 10-35 USD for 256GB and below, whereas 512GB is around 60 USD.
 When buying off of Amazon, make sure that your card is either `Sold by/Shipped by Amazon` or `Sold by [brand], Shipped by Amazon`.
 Be careful when buying storage on eBay.

 Our recommended brands: